mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 This is not only my case: your case too.
 So, anyone.
 If you want to become a doctor, anyone can do it, okay?
 Even though according to your grade in high school or university it’s not good, still a possibility is there.
 Anyone.

-So that is, Joshu Zen master says, “Let the asses cross, let the horses cross.”
+So that is, Jōshū Zen master says, “Let the asses cross, let the horses cross.”
 It means your nature is really bottomless.
 Vast.

 #### 41:41